Taut foliations, left-orders, and pseudo-Anosov mapping tori

 \begin{ex} The $(-2,3,7)$ pretzel knot is fibered with a genus 5 fiber and pseudo-Anosov monodromy.
 In this case, the monodromy $\phi$ has a single 18-prong singularity at the boundary of the fiber, so the invariant foliations are orientable.
 However, $\phi$ reverses this orientation.
 The branched double cover of the $(-2,3,7)$ pretzel knot does preserve the orientation of the invariant foliations, and so satisfies the given condition. \end{ex}

 \begin{conv}[Slope conventions] For each $i$, let $m_i$ be the period of the orbit $K_i$.
 The $m_i$ singularities in $K_i\cap\Sigma$ have the same number, denoted $k_i$, of prongs.
 We assume throughout that $k_i$ is even.
-Define $\omega_i$ so that $2\pi \omega_i$ is the counterclockwise angle by which $\phi^{m_i}$ rotates one of these singularities.
-(We are thinking of each singularity is a cone point with angle $2\pi k_i$).
+Define $\omega_i$ to be the integer in $[0,k_i)$ such that $2\pi \omega_i$ is the counterclockwise angle by which $\phi^{m_i}$ rotates one of these singularities.
+We are thinking of each singularity is a cone point with angle $2\pi k_i$. \plabel{fix3:4} \plabel{fix2:5}

 We describe slopes in a slightly nonstandard way.
 A slope of $(p_i;q_i)$ corresponds with a curve in $\bd N(K_i)$ defined as follows.
-Choose a point near $K_i\cap \Sigma$ and flow it along $\phi^{m_iq_i}$.
+Choose a point near $K_i\cap \Sigma$ and flow it along the suspension flow of $\phi$ for time $m_iq_i$\plabel{fix2:4.7}.
+(Here we set the speed of the flow that the time 1 flow of the suspension flow intersects each fiber once and returns to the starting fiber.)
 Typically, the resulting curve will not close up since $\phi^{m_i}$ may rotate singularities.
 We close it by appending a path in $\Sigma$ which walks around the relevant singularity by a clockwise angle of $2\pi p_i$.
 Not all such pairs represent slopes; a pair $(p_i;q_i)$ corresponds with a closed curve if and only $p_i = \omega_iq_i \mod k_i$.

 We always assume $q_i\geq 0$.
 We say that a slope is positive, resp. negative when $p_i$ is positive, resp. negative.
 We say that the slope is $\infty$ when $q_i=0$.
 The $\infty$ slope corresponds with the fiber slope and is declared to be both positive and negative.
 The zero slope or the degeneracy slope is $(p_i;q_i)=(0;k_i/\gcd(\omega_i,k_i))$.
 In an abuse of notation, the zero slope and the infinity slope may intersect more than once. \end{conv}